AdamGonda/adamgonda.com/_posts/2022-06-16-Start-modelling.md

   - Refresher
   - Dev setup
   - State
-  - Map state to a common format
+  - To a common format
-  - How to render the snake
+  - How to render
   - Our pure update
   - Running
 ---